|1. What is an IBC

 such bags are also designed to be re-usable

-For the size of Big Bags, the biggest size are around 2 m high and
+For the size of Super Sacks, the biggest size are around 2 m high

-can hold in between 1 and 2 cubic meters.
-Usual maximum weight is
+and can hold in between 1 and 2 cubic meters.
+Usual maximum weight

 Handling bulk solids in FIBCs and specifically during filling and discharge can lead to dust explosion if some precautions are not taken properly.